Make a domestic violence disclosure request

-- a person who is worried about the safety of someone they know - eg family member, friend, or a domestic and family violence worker.
+- a person who is worried about the safety of someone they know.

 It takes about 10 minutes to make a request.

-You can apply online or go to your local police station and ask for help filling out the form.
+You can apply online or go to your local police station and ask for help with the form.

 What happens next